-- Co-operative and cross-age work - > Use of concrete materials - > Discussing and sharing ideas - Games and activities to develop automatic response - Children seeing a purpose to Maths i.e. linking to the 'real world' - A variety of sources are used, including online resources such as IXL Maths and Study Ladder
+- Co-operative and cross-age work

+- Use of concrete materials

+- Discussing and sharing ideas

+- > Games and activities to develop automatic response

+- Children seeing a purpose to Maths i.e. linking to the 'real world'

 Art

 Children will be involved in many enjoyable experiences in Art, which are sometimes messy.
 The school provides an art smock for such activities.